Why Cotton ?

 For people in developing countries, preserving water can change everything.

 Cotton crops take up about 2.5% of all arable land on Earth.
 Traditional cotton is using 2700 liters to make just 1 t-shirt, which is enough water for one person to drink for 900 days.

-Vertical cotton goal returns 1.25% of the Earth to nature and using only is 500 liters/t-shirt.
+Vertical cotton goal returns 1.25% of the Earth to nature and saving 2200 liters of water by using only 500 liters/t-shirt.

 VERTICAL COTTON, INSPIRED BY NATURE.

 VERTICALISATION = SPACE SAVING

 By using gravity, when we stack up cotton crops, the water irrigates several plants, veggies, fruits without using energy.